-Before her arrival at Wellesley, she was on the faculty at California State University, where she conducted the Women’s Chorale.
-She studied at the Kingston University School of Music in London, at Sonoma State University, and at the University of Southern California, where she earned her Master of Music and Doctor of Musical Arts degrees.
-As a vocalist, Dr. Graham has performed as a soprano soloist, toured extensively and sung with professional choral ensembles.
+Before her arrival at Wellesley, Dr. Graham was on the faculty at California State University, where she conducted the Women’s Chorale.
+She studied at the Kingston University School of Music in London, at Sonoma State University, and at the University of Southern California, where she earned her Master of Music and Doctor of Musical Arts Degrees.
+As a vocalist, she has performed as a soprano soloist, toured extensively and sung with professional choral ensembles.
 She is also a founder and President of the National Collegiate Choral Organization (NCCO).